 After the receipt of an NOI, additional documentation of field conditions may be required to track and measure possible impacts.
+Refer to the Specifications for tracking requirements.
 All project personnel should be aware of the NOI and the work affected by the NOI.
 Project supervisors should also keep the district administration informed about issues arising on the project.